cx-language/vscode-cx/README.md

 ## Installation

+Simply use the VSCode "install extensions" command and search for `delta`.

-Download the `.vsix` file from Releases, and run
+Alternatively, you can download the `.vsix` file from Releases, and run

 ```
 code --install-extension path/to/file.vsix
 ```

-VSCode marketplace downloadable coming soon.